 (e) Transfer a license plate or plates issued under this chapter between two or more vehicles without first making application to transfer the license plates.
 A violation of this subsection (7)(e) is a traffic infraction subject to a fine not to exceed five hundred dollars.
 Any law enforcement agency that determines that a license plate or plates have been transferred between two or more vehicles shall confiscate the license plate or plates and return them to the department for nullification along with full details of the reasons for confiscation.
 Each vehicle identified in the transfer will be issued a new license plate or plates upon application by the owner or owners and the payment of full fees and taxes; or

-(f) Fail, neglect, or refuse to endorse the registration certificate and deliver the license plate or plates to the purchaser or transferee of the vehicle, except as authorized under this section.
+(f) Fail, neglect, or refuse to endorse the registration certificate, except as authorized under this section.

 (b) Special license plates and personalized license plates may be treated in the same manner as described in (a) of this subsection unless otherwise limited by law.